In most cases, the expenses of renting your property, such as maintenance, insurance, taxes, and interest, can be deducted

 Multiply the result in (1) by the yield to maturity (defined later).

-Subtract any qualified stated interest payments (defined below) from the result in (2).
-This is the OID you can deduct in
+Subtract any qualified stated interest payments (defined later) from the result in (2).
+This is the OID you can deduct in the first year.

 Yield to maturity (YTM).